k2bd/gcp-fastapi-poetry/README.md

 This template will get you ready to deploy a FastAPI app in Google Cloud with automatic API versioning by major release version and automatic custom domain mapping.

+Major tags maintain separate API services in Cloud Run.
+For example, if my custom domain is `api.k2bd.dev`, running the release GitHub action to create version `v2.3.4` will update the `v2` tag and automatically (re)-deploy to the `v2.api.k2bd.dev` service with the released code.
+The `v1` service is unaffected, and there's no need to keep `v1`-compatible code around in the default branch of your repo after bumping to `v2`.
+New `v1` versions can be pushed separately to update that version using whatever workflow you want that produces a new `v1.*.*` semver tag, for example for bugfixes that affect the previous version.
+This keeps the maintenance cost of the code low while also ensuring old versions of the API are live and available to clients until they're migrated to the newer versions.

 ## Getting started from the template
 1. Rename the `src/gcp_fastapi_poetry` package.
 1. Globally replace (*case-sensitive*) instances of `gcp-fastapi-poetry`, `gcp_fastapi_poetry`, and `GCP_FASTAPI_POETRY` with your project and package name (including later in this list).